On this page you can find out current information of interest to residents of Humshaugh.

 Parking on Footpaths – A reminder to ask residents not to park on the path near the Doctor’s surgery as this forces pedestrians to walk in the road to get past – this can be difficult for elderly or infirm residents visiting the surgery.
 Parking on the pavement does allow better access for cars to get past but makes it less safe for pedestrians.

-Tynedale Community Bank – is a savings and loans community bank owned and run by its members.
-It is a not for profit organisation whose membership is limited to people who live or work within Tynedale.
-For more information on savings, loans or FAQ tel: 01207 284851 or visit the website www.tynedalecommunitybank.org.uk
+Northumberland Community Bank – (formerly Tynedale Community Bank) is a savings and loans community bank owned and run by its members.
+It is a not for profit organisation whose membership is limited to people who live or work within Northumberland.
+For more information visit their website: https://www.northumberlandcommunitybank.co.uk/

 Superfast Broadband – The final superfast broadband fibre cabinet has now gone live in the Humshaugh exchange are – this means that superfast broadband services are now available to much of Humshaugh and Chollerford.